CEED/libCEED/doc/papers/joss/paper.md

 and matrix-free preconditioning ingredients. libCEED supports run-time selection of implementations tuned for a variety of computational architectures, including CPUs and GPUs, and can be unobtrusively integrated in new and legacy software to provide portable performance.
-We introduce ``libCEED``’s conceptual framework and its low-level C interface, together with its newly available high-level Python interface.
+We introduce ``libCEED``’s conceptual framework and interface, and show examples of its integration with other packages, including PETSc and MFEM.

 In finite element formulations, the weak form of a PDE is evaluated on a subdomain (element), and the local results are composed into a larger system of equations that